longwind48/convo-miner/README.md

 - Utterance:

   - text prefixed by an opening quote and postfixed by a closing quote, must be spoken by 1 speaker.
-  - E.g. “You used us abominably ill,” answered Mrs. Hurst, “running away without telling us that you were coming out.” ---> contains 1 utterance.
+  - E.g. ```“You used us abominably ill,” answered Mrs. Hurst, “running away without telling us that you were coming out.”``` ---> contains 1 utterance.
+- Response:
+  - An utterance that is a reponse to a previous utterance.
 - Speaker:

   - Person or character that voiced the utterance.
 - Narrative:

   - Text that is considered non-utterance. (receives a ‘N’ tag)
 - Conversation/Dialogue:

   - A sequence of turns uninterrupted by narratives.
 I.e. a set of utterances